secondcoolestguy/ahola/README.md

 stamp "Hello, World!"
 ```

+multi-line printing:

+stamp """
+this is one line
+this is another
+this is a ~~brother~~ throther
+"""

 i bet ahola is so easy that you'll not make a mistake (if you try good enough that is) oh and im not gambling, btw its an idiom

+## variables

 the most asked question?:
 stamp "How do i make a variable?"